Overview

 Purpose of the National Planning Statement on short-term letting

-The National Planning Statement intends to aid planning authorities by setting out planning considerations.
-It will consider a variety of factors, such as existing planning legislation, the long term housing need in the local authority area, the location of the proposed short-term let and balancing housing need with the potential impact on tourism and economic development.
-The legislative basis for a National Planning Statement is contained within the Planning and Development Act 2024.
+The National Planning Statement for short-term letting will ensure that there is a clear overall policy approach, both at national level and local authority level, to enable planning authorities to determine planning applications for short-term lets across the country.
+It will consider a variety of factors, such as existing planning legislation, the long-term housing need in the local authority area, the location of the proposed short-term let and balancing housing need with the potential impact on tourism and economic development.

 Exemptions